OutSystems/AzureARMTemplates/README.md

 [![AzSQLController](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fmaster%2FAzSQLController.json)

+**Notes:**

+- **If you don't have your own Virtual Network, use this auxiliary template to deploy it before deploying this template**: [Virtual Network Ready for Single Environment](https://github.com/OutSystems/AzureARMTemplates/tree/master#virtual-network-for-single-environments)

 ### 6. Lifetime Environment

 Same as the previous template but for the Lifetime environment.

 [![AzSQLLifetime](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fmaster%2FAzSQLLifetime.json)

+**Notes:**

+- **If you don't have your own Virtual Network, use this auxiliary template to deploy it before deploying this template**: [Virtual Network Ready for Single Environmentt](https://github.com/OutSystems/AzureARMTemplates/tree/master#virtual-network-for-single-environments)

 ### 7. Single Environment + Frontend Server in a Virtual Machine Scale Set